-Connect Your iPhone or iPad to Your Mac
+How to Record on Your iPhone or iPad

 First, connect your iPhone or iPad to your Mac as normal.
 Use the standard USB-to-Lightning cable you’d use if you were charging your device via your Mac or connecting it to iTunes.

-Unlock your iPhone or iPad and open iTunes on your Mac to ensure your Mac can see your iOS device.
-You may see a “Trust This Computer” alert on your iPhone or iPad — agree to trust your Mac if you’re asked to do so.
+Unlock your iPhone or iPad and open iTunes on your Mac to ensure your Mac can see your connected device.
+You may see a “Trust This Computer” alert on your iPhone or iPad.
+Agree to trust your Mac if you’re asked to do so.

-The recording feature is part of QuickTime Player, which is included with Mac OS X Yosemite.
+The recording feature is part of QuickTime Player, which is included with macOS.
 Apple does make a version of QuickTime for Windows, but this feature isn’t included in the Windows version of QuickTime.

 When you’re done, click the Stop button.
 The QuickTime window will then show the video you recorded, and you can click the Play button to play it back.

 When you’re satisfied, you can save your video.
-To save it, click the File > Save menu option and choose a file name and location.
+Click File > Save and choose a file name and location.

-Thanks to the Share features on Mac OS X, you can even click the Share button in QuickTime and upload the video you took directly to YouTube, Vimeo, or other services.
-On Yosemite, you can share to any application that includes a Share extension.
+Thanks to the Share features on macOS, you can even click the Share button in QuickTime and upload the video you took directly to YouTube, Vimeo, or other services.